music-assistant/server/music_assistant/server/providers/apple_music/bin/README.md

 1. client_id.bin
 2. private_key.pem

 These two files allow Music Assistant to decrypt Widevine protected songs.
 More info on how you can obtain your own CDM files can be found [here](https://www.ismailzai.com/blog/picking-the-widevine-locks).
+Make sure to put these files under `/usr/local/bin/widevine_cdm`.